 #2) Continue to provide the public with balanced and objective news and information to assist them in understanding problems, opportunities and/or solutions.

-#3) Connect the public with opportunities to be involved in feedback process at the appropriate level.
+#3) Connect the public with opportunities to be involved in the feedback process at the appropriate level.

 All city employees are expected to promote open government and to strengthen civic engagement.
 We’ve even adopted the use of Plain Language.